-Shutting Down the Sharding-Enabled Stack
+Shutting Down the Stack

-The following is the recommended shutdown sequence of the sharding-enabled stack:
+The following is the recommended shutdown sequence of the distributed database stack:

 - Shut down the connection pools and clients. - Stop the global services. - Shut down the shard databases and local listeners. - Stop the shard directors (GSMs). - Stop the shard catalog database and local listener.